phorton1/Arduino-theClock3/docs/wood.md

 of time how you will assemble and clamp it.
-It is also is important to understand that there are four tabs that *extend out of the frame front* onto which the **bridge** (which is NOT glued, but which is attached with screws) are aligned.
+It is also is important to understand that there are four tabs that *extend out of the frame front* onto which the **bridge** (which is NOT glued, but which is attached with screws) is aligned.

-I usually use a small piece of 1x2 wood as a mallet to tap the pieces together as I align them.
+I usually use a piece of 2x2 wood as a mallet to tap the pieces together as I align them.
 As is typical with these kinds of **box joints**, some tapping, force, and/or slight bending of the pieces may be necessary to get the tabs to go into the slots.